openstack-archive/fuel-plugin-lma-collector/README.md

 2. Look for errors in the LMA collector log file (located at `/var/log/lma_collector.log`) on the different nodes.
-3. Nodes are able to connect to the ElasticSearch server on port 9200.
+3. Nodes are able to connect to the Elasticsearch server on port 9200.

 Known issues